mariascrs/mariascrs.github.io/_posts/2021-11-16-supersolver.md

 Though the inspection of the neighbours of $j_c$ in the $\ell$-isogeny graph increases the total number of $\mathbb{F}\_p$ multiplications at each step, more nodes are checked.
 We therefore choose the list of $\ell$'s to minimise the number of $\mathbb{F}_p$ multiplications *per node inspected*.

 To do this, we first determine the cost per node inspected of taking a step in the $2$-isogeny graph, as described above.
-Call this $\text{cost}_2$.
-We then determine a list of $\ell > 2$ such that inspecting the $\ell$-isogeny graph (using the fast subfield root detection) has a lower cost per node inspected than $\text{cost}_2$.
+Denote this cost by $\text{cost}\_2$.
+We then determine a list of $\ell > 2$ such that inspecting the $\ell$-isogeny graph (using the fast subfield root detection) has a lower cost per node inspected than $\text{cost}\_2$.
 Once we have this list of $\ell$'s, we find the subset of this list which minimises the total cost of each step, calculated as:

 $$
 \text{cost} = \frac{\text{total \# of } \mathbb{F}\_p \text{ multiplications}}{\text{total \# of nodes revealed}}.
 $$

 This subset will be the list of *optimal $\ell$'s* used in **SuperSolver**.

 Calculating $\text{cost}_2$ depends only on the prime $p$, and the cost of inspecting the $\ell$-isogeny graph depends only on $\ell$.
 Therefore, this set of optimal $\ell$'s can be determined in the precomputation.